 What was this dreaded deed I had to resort to?
 It can best be described as bulk blogging.
-I was tasked with writing 500 blog posts per month on household electronics and appliances.
+Specifically, I was tasked with writing 500 blog posts per month on household electronics and appliances.
 And I was paid $5/post.
-So let’s do the math here: I had been a $120/hour copywriter.
-I was being paid $5/post.
-I had to write those posts as fast as I possibly could in order to make the job make financial sense so I could still do other better-paying jobs and look for new clients.

-So I did.
-I wrote those posts very quickly.
-Not at first!
-But I got faster, and faster, and faster.
-Soon I was writing 10 posts per hour, and that included finding and adding photographs and URLs, as well as using keywords for SEO.
-To this day, I can’t believe I got that fast!
+And that included finding and adding photographs and URLs, as well as using keywords for SEO.
+To this day, I still can’t believe I got that fast!

 I hated that job — hated, hated, hated it.
 It wasn’t real writing.
 It was nothing I could take any pride in.
 I felt dirty and gross after writing 25 posts every morning.
 But it helped pay the bills.

-When you’re writing more, don’t get hung up on “good” writing.
-You’re doing more writing for practice and practice only.
+You’re writing more and faster for practice and practice only.
 The “good” will follow.